 "A central feature of design activity, then, is its reliance on generating fairly quickly a satisfactory solution, rather than on any prolonged analysis of the problem.
 In [Herbert] Simon’s inelegant term, it is a process of ‘satisficing’ rather than optimising; producing any one of what might well be a large range of satisfactory solutions rather than attempting to generate the one hypothetically-optimum solution.
 This strategy has been observed in other studies of design behaviour, including architects, urban designers, and engineers."

 – Nigel Cross, 1982

-Peter Rowe, then Director of Urban Design Programs at Harvard, published his book Design Thinking in 1987, which focuses on the way the architectural designer approaches his task through the lens of the inquiry.
+Peter Rowe, then Director of Urban Design Programs at Harvard, published his book Design Thinking in 1987.
+It focuses on the way architectural designers approach their tasks through an inquisitive lens.

 "This book is an attempt to fashion a generalized portrait of design thinking.
 A principal aim will be to account for the underlying structure and focus of inquiry directly associated with those rather private moments of “seeking out,” on the part of designers, for the purpose of inventing or creating buildings and urban artifacts."